-It is an often commented on fact that rank inflation, where senior ranks do not shrink at the same rate as lower ranks, is making the armed forces top heavy.
+It is often commented on the fact that rank inflation, where senior ranks do not shrink at the same rate as lower ranks, is making the armed forces top-heavy.
 Senior ranks are very expensive with extensive salary and pension costs.

 Using data from the underused and thoroughly professional Defence Analytical Services and Advice (DASA) we have created a graphical representation of the underlying data.